Take it all off– your makeup, that is!

 4. Be kind to your eyes.

 The last thing to keep in mind is that your ultra-delicate eye area requires uncompromisingly gentle attention.
 We think coconut oil is the best eye makeup remover for protecting and preserving the delicate skin around your peepers, even if you choose not to apply it all over your face.
-But no matter what you use, be sure to have an extra soft touch, zero rubbing, and once your eyes are clean and makeup-free, follow up with a life-giving Eyes Eyes Baby!
+No matter what you use, be sure to use an extra soft touch and refrain from rubbing your eyes.
+Once your eyes are clean and makeup-free, follow up with an anti-aging eye cream like Eyes Eyes Baby!

 Things you buy through our links may earn us a commission.